commi235/APEX_IR_XLSX/README.md

 HOW TO USE
 ----------
-Option 1: Enable for a single interactive report
+###Enable download for a single interactive report

 1. Create the interactive report region. (skip if you already have one)
 2. Run the page and inspect the source code using your browser.